UNDP-Data/Access-All-Data-Viz/README.md

 ## Build with
 * __React__: Used as MVC framework.
 * __CRACO__: Used to configure different scripts (See Available Scripts for more details)
-* __styled-components__: Utilises tagged template literals and the power of CSS, allows to write actual CSS code to style the components in JS/TS.
+* __styled-components__: Utilizes tagged template literals and the power of CSS, allows to write actual CSS code to style the components in JS/TS.
 * __Various D3 Libraries__: Used for visualizations, adding interaction and reading the csv data file.
 * __AntD__: For UI elements like dropdown, buttons, checkbox, and slider.
 * __dom-to-image__: Used to allow users to download images of various visualization views they create.